The following information is for domestic freshmen. Click here for international information.

 Apply for Financial Aid and Scholarships

-More than 65 percent of UO students receive financial aid, scholarships, or both.
-File the Free Application for Federal Student Aid (FAFSA) online and list the University of Oregon (school code 003223) so we'll receive your information.
-Submit the FAFSA as soon as possible after October 1.
+More than 65 percent of UO students receive financial aid.
+File the Free Application for Federal Student Aid (FAFSA) or Oregon Student Aid Application (ORSAA) [for Dreamer students including students who have Deferred Action for Childhood Arrivals (DACA) status or Temporary Protected Status (TPS) as well as other undocumented students who are ineligible to submit a FAFSA] online and list the University of Oregon (school code 003223) so we'll receive your information.
+Submit the FAFSA or ORSAA as soon as possible after October 1.
 The UO’s priority deadline is March 1.

-In April of your senior year we’ll send you a detailed financial aid offer that shows how you can pay for school with your personal assets, part-time work, loans, grants, and scholarships.
+In April of your senior year we’ll send you a detailed financial aid offer that shows how you can pay for school with scholarships, grants, loans, part-time work, and your personal assets.

 Register for Housing